 - Lodging in Barraco Lodge (details below)

-- 6 nights at Barraco Lodge, with breakfast, daily heli-picnic, and dinner, plus 1 night in the five-star Ritz Carlton Hotel in Santiago, with breakfast
+- 6 nights at Barraco Lodge, with breakfast, daily heli-picnic, and dinner, plus 1 night in the Mandarin Oriental, Santiago, Ritz Carlton or W Hotel in Santiago, with breakfast

 - Small groups (4:1 guide ratio for our Eccuriel AS 350- B3 or Bell 407)